rmit-astm/network/data/README.md

 Those scripts may also be useful to generate similar data input files for other locations if required.

 The NDVI files were created from Sentinel 2 data using Google Earth Engine at https://code.earthengine.google.com/.

+The Tree canopy cover raster data was sourced from here: https://discover.data.vic.gov.au/dataset/vicmap-vegetation-tree-extent and then manually resampled to 5m spatial resolution and merged together, and clipped to the Greater Bendigo boundary plus 10km buffer